02/02/2016 by Rachel Greenberger 0 Comments

 A Slice of the True Tuscany

-After nearly twenty years of iterative restorations, Il Molinello has truly reached its peak.
-Sandro’s parents keep the garden.
+Originally from Siena, in 1997, Sandro and Elisa decided the life they wanted for themselves and their children was in the countryside.
+Now, after twenty years of restoration, Il Molinello has truly reached its peak.
+Sandro’s parents Paola and Mauro keep the garden.
 His father trains truffle-hunting dogs.
-There are chickens to provide fresh eggs each day—and vacuum up any leftover table scraps.
+There are chickens for fresh eggs each day and to vacuum up any table scraps.
 And Elisa is a magical baker and maker.
 (Breakfast here is a thing to behold.)

 In the travel business, it’s become hackneyed to call a place "real" or "authentic" but few farmstays compare to this one.
 Undoubtedly Italy’s most popular tourist destination, Tuscany retains many of its traditions and protects its pristine landscapes.
 However, in many places, the true local culture has given way to the tourist.